iot-laser-saber-and-shield-5al2/Project_informations/README.md

 7. Start your server *(The server may take a long time to launch depending on the size of the files.)*

-8. START TO FIGHT !!!
+8. START TO FIGHT !!! :smile:

 ## Hardware infos